Economic calculation problem: Example

 Mises gave the example of choosing between producing wine or oil within a centrally planned economy, making the following point:

 It will be evident, even in the socialist society, that 1,000 hectolitres of wine are better than 800, and it is not difficult to decide whether it desires 1,000 hectolitres of wine rather than 500 of oil.
 There is no need for any system of calculation to establish this fact: the deciding element is the will of the economic subjects involved.
 But once this decision has been taken, the real task of rational economic direction only commences, i.e., economically, to place the means at the service of the end.
 That can only be done with some kind of economic calculation.
 The human mind cannot orient itself properly among the bewildering mass of intermediate products and potentialities of production without such aid.
 It would simply stand perplexed before the problems of management and location.

-Such intermediate products would include land, warehouse storage, bottles, barrels, oil, transport, etc. Not only would these things have to be assembled, but they would have to compete with the attainment of other economic goals.
-Without pricing for capital goods, essentially, Mises is arguing, it is impossible to know how they should rationally/efficiently use it.
-And since the absence of pricing necessitates the prior absence of a current standard of exchange, investment becomes particularly impossible.
-In other words, the potential future outputs cannot be measured by any current standard, let alone a monetary one required for economic calculation.
-Likewise, the value consumers have for current consumption over future consumption cannot be expressed, quantified or implemented.

 Implementation of central planning decisions

-In The Road to Serfdom, Hayek also argues that the central administrative resource allocation, which often must take away resources and power from subordinate leader and groups, necessarily requires and therefore selects ruthless leaders and the continued strong threat of coercion and punishment in order for the plans to be somewhat effectively implemented.
-This, in combination of the failures of the central planning, slowly leads socialism down the road to an oppressive dictatorship.
-John Jewkes, at the same time, made a similar analysis in Ordeal by Planning.
+In The Road to Serfdom, Hayek also argues that the central administrative resource allocation, which he says often must take away resources and power from subordinate leaders and groups, necessarily requires and therefore selects ruthless leaders and the continued strong threat of coercion and punishment in order for the plans to be somewhat effectively implemented.
+This, he concludes, in combination with what he sees as failures of the central planning, slowly leads socialism down the road to an oppressive dictatorship.

 Central planning was also criticized by socialist economists such as Janos Kornai and Alexander Nove.
-Robin Cox has argued that the economic calculation argument can only be successfully rebutted on the assumption that a moneyless socialist economy was to a large extent spontaneously ordered via a self-regulating system of stock control which would enable decision-makers to allocate production goods on the basis of their relative scarcity using calculation in kind.
+Robin Cox has argued that the economic calculation argument can only be successfully rebutted on the assumption that a moneyless socialist economy would be to a large extent spontaneously ordered via a self-regulating system of stock control which would enable decision-makers to allocate production goods on the basis of their relative scarcity using calculation in kind.
 This was only feasible in an economy where most decisions were decentralised.